Hey Kids (Start Here)

 She pulls everyone together and takes a picture at a bad angle.

-That is another thing that she wanted.
+That’s another thing she wanted.
 A thing she saw that Raleigh had.
 A stack of pictures.
 She has so few.
-She will have more.
-She will have so many.
+She’ll have more.
+She’ll have so many.
 She will have pictures and pictures.
-She will print them so that she can hold them and they will fill books.
-She will not be sad about the ones she doesn’t have.
-That she didn’t take.
-She will just make sure that she has them, going forward.
-She will pick her favorites and carry them with her like Raleigh does.
+She’ll print them so she can hold them.
+They will fill books.
+She won’t be sad about the ones she doesn’t have.
+That she never took.
+She’ll make sure she takes them, going forward.
+She’ll pick her favorites and carry them with her like Raleigh does.

 The days she spends in San Francisco are short and go by too fast.